wellington, new zealand

 City Contact: Tim Park, Environmental Partnership Leader

-Zealandia Urban Sanctuary is is the world’s first fully-fenced urban ecosanctuary, with an extraordinary 500-year vision to restore a Wellington valley’s forest and freshwater ecosystems as closely as possible to their pre-human state.
+Zealandia Urban Sanctuary is the world’s first fully-fenced urban ecosanctuary, with an extraordinary 500-year vision to restore a Wellington valley’s forest and freshwater ecosystems as closely as possible to their pre-human state.
+Wildlife spreading from Zealandia is spilling over the fence significantly contributing to the rewilding of urban and suburban areas.

 Otari Native Botanic Garden and Wilton’s Bush Reserve is the only public botanic garden in New Zealand dedicated solely to native plants.
 The Garden is a unique plant sanctuary and forest reserve and includes 100 hectares of native forest and 5 hectares of plant collections.
 Some of Wellington’s oldest trees are here, including an 800-year-old rimu.
 The reserve is located 5 kilometers from the city center, making it an ideal location for citizens to interact with native flora.